srikantGitHub/SpringCloud/README.md

  spring.cloud.config.server.git.uri=file:///G://SpringCloud//Project//config-server-repo (Drive is G in this case)

 4-- Run the Config Application
-    Navigate to Config folder open commond prompt and issue the following Application mvn sping-boot:run  //make sure the Maven install in your System
+    Navigate to Config folder open commond prompt and issue the following Command mvn sping-boot:run  //make sure the Maven install in your System

 5-- Run Discovery Application step same as use in Running the Config application